nawabahmadreshi/documentation/pages/third-party-integrations/other-esp.md

 5. Automatic "clicking" of Universal Links.
 This allows ESPs to track clicks on Universal Links even though these links skip the browser entirely!

 ## Rewriting links

-You will need to convert your links from normal web links to Branch deep links.
-We have provided [a script](https://gist.github.com/derrickstaten/f9b1e72e506f79628ab9127dd114dd83#file-branch-sdk-js) for doing so, as well as [an example](https://gist.github.com/derrickstaten/f9b1e72e506f79628ab9127dd114dd83#file-sendgrid-demo-js).
+For the best customer experience, we recommending giving customers a wait to easily convert their links from normal web links to Branch deep links.
+We have provided [a way](/third-party-integrations/remote-deep-links/guide/) for doing so, as well as [an example](https://gist.github.com/derrickstaten/f9b1e72e506f79628ab9127dd114dd83#file-sendgrid-demo-js).
 The example takes an html email (as a string) and applies the script to it.

 Here is the script:
 {% highlight js %}